ACTE Announces Nevada Associate Professor and Program Coordinator at the University of Nevada as National Award Finalist

 mzarcone@acteonline.org

-ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Sarah Hubel, Family and Consumer Science Teacher, FCCLA adviser at Cross County Schools, as the 2025 ACTE Region V New Teacher of the Year.
-This award recognizes the finest career and technical education (CTE) teachers at the middle/secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.
+ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Jill Conlon, Professor at Minnesota State University – Mankato, in Mankato, MN as the 2026 ACTE Region III Teacher Educator of the Year.
+This award recognizes the finest career and technical education (CTE) educators at the middle, secondary and post-secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.

-Hubel is one of five finalists for the 2025 national title.
+Conlon is one of five finalists for the 2026 national title.
 The national winner will be announced at the ACTE Awards Gala, an award presentation recognizing the best CTE educators in the country.
-The event will take place on December 4, at 7:00 p.m.
-The Awards Gala is sponsored by Express Employment Professionals, Goodheart-Willcox, The Army, and Stratasys.
+The event will take place on December 9, at 7:00 p.m.
+The Awards Gala is sponsored by Goodheart-Willcox.
+The Army, and Stratasys.
 For more information about the ACTE Excellence Awards, visit our webpage.

 ###